bridadan/bridadan.github.io/_posts/2020-01-30-casting-local-video-from-openwrt.md

 - Run a server all of the time
 - Run a server _some_ of the time
-- Avoid any type of transcoding (reencoding while streaming)
+- Avoid any type of transcoding (re-encoding while streaming)
 - Write a custom Chromecast app (yet?...)

 What I need it to do: